 Emergency Medical Services

-The Department of Health is the lead agency for emergency medical services (EMS) in the Commonwealth.
+The Department of Health (Department) is the lead agency for emergency medical services (EMS) in the commonwealth.
 The Department’s Bureau of Emergency Medical Services is responsible for the statewide development and coordination of a comprehensive system to prevent and reduce premature death and disability.

-The Bureau licenses all EMS agencies and credentials all prehospital providers in the Commonwealth.
-The Commonwealth's EMS system is made up of approximately 55,000 certified EMS personnel and more than 1,000 licensed ground and air agencies that respond to over one million requests for service each year.
+The bureau licenses all EMS agencies and credentials all prehospital providers in the commonwealth.
+The commonwealth's EMS system is made up of approximately 55,000 certified EMS personnel and more than 1,000 licensed ground and air agencies that respond to over 1 million requests for service each year.

 COMMUNICATIONS - The Bureau of EMS works with many partners to assure that a communications network exists that links patients, 9-1-1 centers or public safety answering points (PSAPs), providers, and receiving facilities.